Category: women through history

 Buttons sorted, I sewed on the missing dress buttons and put all the sewing paraphernalia away.
 If you have survived reading this far, well done!
 Silly lady chatter.
 This boring mundane activity did not pique my interest into the origins of the button.
 It was the next day at my weekly women’s group where rather than our usual mystery guest speaker, we had instead a craft activity.
 And, oh no, the craft material provided was, you guessed, it buttons.
 We were like kindergarteners or those at the other end of life, the nursing home inmates, making cards using buttons (and a few bows.)

-The history of buttons
+The history of who invented buttons.

 So, this weird coincidence led me to ponder the meaning of life, according to buttons.
 Who invented buttons?
 Were they always for fastening clothes?
 Let’s unpack a bit of fashion history.
 Buttons are traced to the Indus Valley (Pakistan) circa 2800 BC, Scotland c 2000BC and in the Bronze Age sites in China and Ancient Rome.
 So, buttons have been around a fair time.
 They were used for ornamental purposes on fabric but not as fasteners, just for decoration.
 The first buttons were made from seashells and then later of the newly formed metal, alloy of bronze made from copper and tin.